Free Counseling for Teachers: UK Mental Health Care Options

 Utilizing employee assistance programmes or other wellness initiatives

-If your institution provides education staff with an employee assistance programme (EAP), counselling may be free.
-Through an EAP, teachers can be referred to trained counsellors who can address various psychological concerns.
+If your organisation provides education staff with an employee assistance programme (EAP), counselling may be free.
+Through an EAP, teachers and school staff can be referred to trained counsellors who can provide advice and address various mental health concerns.
 If they don’t take part in an EAP, your school may offer other wellness initiatives that can help you find care.
 Consider asking your supervisor whether such a programme is available and, if so, how you can utilize it.

 Alternative options for educational staff mental health support